The last few years have highlighted the importance of relationship-building and checking in with students on a regular basis.

-To help you get to know your students, we've curated 101 asset-based, inclusive questions.
+To help you get to know your students, we've curated this list of 101 asset-based, inclusive questions.
 Most are open-ended questions, but you can also adapt them into a multiple-choice format.

 If you are a district or school administrator focused on improving relationships and belonging campus-wide, we invite you to share this article with your teachers and staff.
 This is a great resource to include on district or school resource sites, Tier 1 resource hubs, or in staff newsletters.